praxis/praxis-site/docs/gettingStarted/implementingReads.md

     end
 ```

-And now that the endpoint is ready to accept and validate that new parameter, we simply need to inform the associated Resource object about how to map this API-level attribute names into ORM-level models and associations.
+And now that the endpoint is ready to accept and validate that new parameter, we simply need to inform the associated Resource object about how to map these API-level attribute names into ORM-level models and associations.
 To do so, we simply need to fill it in the `filters_mapping` function in the `Post` resource (in `app/v1/resources/post.rb`).
-In this case, we've designed the DB fields basically for the purposes of the API, so the names in the DB are very much the API attributes.
-However, for APIs that have to deal with already existing DBs and ORMs, that is often not the case, and the mappings might look a little more purposeful.
+In this case, we've designed the DB fields to match those in the API.
+However, other APIs may have to deal with already existing DBs and ORMs that might not perfectly match the API you wish to expose, and so the mappings might look a little more purposeful.
 But anyway, for our `title` filter, the mapping is the same as that's exactly the same method in the underlying `Post` model.
 For our `author.email` filter, we don't need to remap anything either, as the `author` relationship is called the same in the model, and once we're in the `User` model there is an `email` attribute as well.
-For `author.id` we could perfectly do the same as they map properly to the underlying ORM world, but for demonstration purposes we can also show that we can map it to the `author_id` attribute of the `Post` model itself (that way we don't even need to pay the prize of an inner join with users).
-Anyway, all of this simply means that you'll need to delete the commented out scaffolding of the `filters_mapping` in the `Post` resource, and past this instead:
+For `author.id` we could simply do the same as they map properly to the underlying ORM world, but for demonstration purposes, we can also show that we can map it to the `author_id` attribute of the `Post` model itself (that way we don't even need to pay the price of an inner join with users).
+Anyway, all of this simply means that you'll need to delete the commented out scaffolding of the `filters_mapping` in the `Post` resource, and paste this instead:

 ```ruby
   filters_mapping(